rauc/rauc/docs/examples.rst

 active slots by looking at the ``rauc.slot`` variable.
 Then, it can select the target slot for the update image from the inactive slots.

-When the update is installed completely, we just need to reboot the system.
+When the update is installed completely, we just need to restart the system.
 GRUB will then try to boot the newly installed rootfs.
 Finally, if the boot was successful, we need to inform the bootloader::